heetbeet/texstudio-miktex-portable/README.md

 - https://miktex.org/howto/portable-edition
 - https://www.texstudio.org (search for portable version)

-And correct the paths within the `bin\*.bat` files to point to these locations.
+And correct the paths within the `bin\*.cmd` files to point to these locations.

+###
+The .exe entry points are created by running `compile-cmd-wrappers.cmd` to output `MikTex.exe` and `TexStudio.exe` and then using the program ResourceHacker to add the appropriate icons from the `assets` directory.